-Use as an improvised poncho in the rain.
+Improvised poncho in the rain.

+Protect yourself from ground moisture.
 It’s waterproof, so place under your sleeping bag (or small tent) to protect from ground moisture (and reflect your body heat back to you) if camping outside.

-Use as a Space Blanket as a signaling device if you’re lost, due to it’s highly reflective surface – a very shiny reflector.
+A signaling device if you’re lost, due to it’s highly reflective surface – a very shiny reflector.

+Fit inside your boots.
 Cut the Mylar material to fit into your boots for added warmth – although the material does not ‘breathe’.

+Rainwater harvesting.
 Use it to catch rainwater (like a tarp) which could then be used for drinking water.

 Use behind the radiators or wood stove in your home to reflect heat back into the room.